EOSIO/eos/docs/02_cleos/03_command-reference/set/set-account-permissions.md

 ## Requirements
 * Install the currently supported version of `cleos.` [[info | Note]] | The cleos tool is bundled with the EOSIO software.
 [Installing EOSIO](../../00_install/index.md) will also install the cleos comand line tool and the keosd key store or wallet.
-* You have access to a blockchain.
+* You have access to an EOSIO blockchain.
 * You have an EOSIO account and access to the account private key.

 ## Examples